Home » Best Forex Brokers in June 2026 » TradingView Forex Brokers

 Founded in 2014 in Auckland, New Zealand, BlackBull Markets is a multi-asset broker, authorized and regulated by the Financial Markets Authority in New Zealand and the Financial Services Authority in the Seychelles.
 The company offers access to over 26,000 tradable instruments, including more than 70 major, minor, and exotic currency pairs.

-BlackBull Markets has partnered with multiple trading platforms, including TradingView, where customers can trade directly and use its leading charting tools and unique social network.
-With no minimum deposit requirements, maximum leverage of 1:500, three trading account types, and seamless 24/7 customer support, BlackBull Markets is equally suitable for new and advanced traders.
+BlackBull Markets has partnered with multiple trading platforms, including TradingView, which enabled our testers to use its leading charting tools and unique social network.
+We have verified that BlackBull imposes no minimum deposit requirements, caps maximum leverage of 1:500 and offers three trading account types, making it equally suitable for new and advanced traders.
+Moreover, we could contact the broker’s customer support at any time during the evaluation process, as customer service is available 24/7.

 Trading foreign exchange on margin carries a high level of risk and may not be suitable for all investors.
 The high degree of leverage can work against you as well as for you.
 Before deciding to trade foreign exchange, you should carefully consider your investment objectives, level of experience, and risk appetite.
 The possibility exists that you could sustain a loss of some or all of your initial investment and, therefore, you should not invest money you cannot afford to lose.
 You should make yourself aware of all the risks associated with foreign exchange trading and seek advice from an independent financial advisor if you have any questions or concerns as to how a loss would affect your lifestyle.